Don C. Ohadike

-Don C. Ohadike, born in Nigeria in 1941, was one of the foremost scholars of Igbo history.
-Ohadike's work emphasized the importance of his inherited culture, which he demonstrated in part through his continued and passionate interest in rescuing oppressed voices of African peasants and other silenced groups.
+Don Cukwudumebi Ohadike (1941 – 28 August 2005) was one of the foremost scholars of Igbo history.
+His work emphasized the importance of his inherited culture, which he demonstrated through a passionate interest in rescuing oppressed voices of African peasants and other silenced groups.
 Ohadike was also an African patriot and a nationalist crusader.
 His work's core centered around safeguarding African identity in a changing world of cultural globalism.
-Ohadike died on 28 August 2005.

-Education
+Early life and education

+Ohadike was born in Jos, Nigeria in 1941 to Igbo parents of Anioma extraction.

-Ohadike earned his B.A. in history and archaeology from University of Nigeria in 1975.
-In 1977, he earned a M.A. in history from the University of Birmingham, England.
-He would later earn his doctorate in history from the University of Jos in 1984.
+He earned a B.A. in history and archaeology from University of Nigeria in 1975.
+In 1977, he earned an M.A. in history from the University of Birmingham, England.
+He earned a doctorate in history from the University of Jos in 1984.